Battle of Elizabeth City: Aftermath

-The town of Edenton was taken without bloodshed on 12 February by four of Commander Cowan's gunboats.
+The Albemarle and Chesapeake Canal was blocked near its entrance at the North River.
+The retreating Rebels started the obstruction.
+It was completed by the victorious Federal forces, acting under the orders of Flag Officer Goldsborough.
+The town of Edenton was taken without bloodshed on 12 February by four of Commander Rowan's gunboats.
 Two schooners were captured and another destroyed, and eight cannon were seized.
 More generally, there was no longer a Confederate presence on Albemarle Sound.
-It remained so for most of the rest of the war; the only significant challenge to Union dominance was the short-lived experiment of CSS Albemarle in the summer of 1864.
+It remained so for most of the rest of the war; the only significant challenge to Union dominance was the short-lived experiment of CSS Albemarle.

 Although Norfolk was not attacked, it was isolated and increasingly worthless to the Confederate Army.
 In May, the city was abandoned.